CaraMcAvinchey/purrfect-sitters/README.md

 ##### Service
 <img width="277" alt="image" src="https://github.com/CaraMcAvinchey/purrfect-sitters/assets/97494262/35e58951-bdc2-4b9a-ad54-e9ecd32b3cac">

-- [] C - Customers can sign up and register a profile thanks to Django allauth system.
+- [ ] C - This is a static model, future feature will allow creation of packages via a managmement panel.
-- [] R - Customers can view the packages on offer via the service page.
+- [X] R - Customers can view the packages on offer via the service page.
-- [] U - Customers can update their cat detail cards if needed.
+- [ ] U - Creation of a management panel on the frontend in a future iteration can allow for this.
-- [] D - Customers can delete a cat if they no longer need future cat sitting services for that pet.
+- [ ] D - Deletion of packages is managed via the admin panel for now.

 ##### Checkout
 <img width="277" alt="image" src="https://github.com/CaraMcAvinchey/purrfect-sitters/assets/97494262/35e58951-bdc2-4b9a-ad54-e9ecd32b3cac">

-- [] C - Customers can create a new payment once they've made a booking.
+- [X] C - Customers can create a new payment once they've made a booking.
-- [] R - Customers will be able to view a booking summary and payment information in a future implementation.
+- [ ] R - Customers will be able to view a booking summary and payment information in a future implementation.
-- [] U - The user is unable to edit their checkout once processed.
+- [ ] U - The user is unable to edit their checkout once processed.
-- [] D - The user will be able to delete their booking and request a refund in a later interation.
+- [ ] D - The user will be able to delete their booking and request a refund in a later interation.

 ### Skeleton
 #### Wireframes